Skip to main content

 • graphics

-• “It's a gorgeous game from an aesthetic standpoint; the color palette and the layouts of the environment are tasteful and provide a good amount of opportunities to make very beautiful pictures, giving an incentive to complete the optional challenges to get more photography tools.”
+• “It's a gorgeous game from an aesthetic standpoint; the color palette and the layouts of the environment are tasteful and provide a good amount of opportunities to make very beautiful pictures.”

-• “The performance isn't great, even though everything is low poly and low res, on top of an awful forced graphics shader that lowers your internal resolution to god-knows-what making everything incredibly jaggy and consequentially seeing anything beyond a few meters is a nightmare, so good luck finding those collectible film rolls without crawling on the floor like you're looking for your lenses!”
+• “The performance isn't great, even though everything is low poly and low res, on top of an awful forced graphics shader that lowers your internal resolution to god-knows-what making everything incredibly jaggy.”

 • atmosphere

-The atmosphere in the game is widely praised for its engaging and immersive qualities, enhanced by a unique art style and a fantastic soundtrack.
-Players appreciate the environmental storytelling and the emotional depth conveyed through the game's world, which evokes a mix of beauty, melancholy, and creativity.
-Despite some criticisms regarding gameplay mechanics, the overall consensus is that the atmosphere is a standout feature that elevates the experience, making it a memorable and artistic journey.
+The atmosphere of the game is widely praised for its immersive and evocative qualities, combining a unique art style, a compelling soundtrack, and rich environmental storytelling.
+Players appreciate the game's ability to convey deep themes and emotions without explicit narration, creating a world that feels both beautiful and melancholic.
+Despite some criticisms regarding gameplay mechanics, the overall consensus is that the atmosphere is a standout feature that enhances the gaming experience.

 • “The atmosphere each level creates is insane; it really pulls you in with the gameplay, forcing you to observe the world around you.”